PuddyClub/Firebase-Discord-Interactions/README.md

 ## Command Callback
 Both valid commands and invalid commands, you will receive the same values and methods to use when sending a response to the Discord Command Slash Endpoint.

+### result.setCommandPerm(commandID, data)

+commandID - The Command ID

+data - Insert an array with the permissions.
+You can see an example of the array on this page: https://discord.com/developers/docs/interactions/slash-commands#permissions

 ### result.bot
 If your interaction application has a valid Bot Token, this value will be converted to a Discord.JS Client.
 (The gateway values will only work if you are using Discord.JS Gateway Mode)